xdissent/impact-tween/README.md

 ### The Basics ###

-Copy the `tween.js` file into your `lib/plugins/` directory and require `plugins.tween` in your game class.
+Copy the `tween` folder into your `lib/plugins/` directory and require `plugins.tween.tween` in your game class.
 To add a tween to an entity and start it immediately, you would do something like the following:

 	myEntity.tween( {pos: {x: 30}}, 2.5 ).start();